Study approval process

 At this point, Lookit staff will review your study, focusing primarily on the participant experience.
 This is also when any custom code you’re using will be reviewed for security or functionality issues.

-Initial internal review can generally be completed within a week.
+Initial internal review can generally be completed within 10 business days.
 Revisions may be requested before the study can be approved to run.
 To minimize the number of rounds of review needed, researchers are strongly encouraged to polish their studies as much as possible before submitting - please don’t use us as a proofreading service!

 Outcomes of Lookit review